Narasimha (2001 film): Soundtrack

 The soundtrack of the film was composed by Mani Sharma.
 Lyricist Pa.
 Vijay wrote his 100th song for the film.

 Release

 The Hindu wrote that the film "has beautiful songs and dance, a touch of comedy, attractive costumes and above all a message which says that the country matters more than anything else".
 In regard to performances, the critic claims that Isha is "beautiful", Rahul Dev "impresses" and that Vijayakanth "has used his histrionic ability to do justice to the character".
 However the critic from Rediff called the film a "commercial confection" and concluded that the director "doesn't manage to put all the ingredients together in the right proportion."
 The Indian Express concluded "the film, despite its dramatics and slick presentation, lacks a clear, solid screenplay, and among the numerous characters, not one is clearly etched."
+Chennai Online wrote "The film has dramatic takings and a slick narrative style.
+But all these cannot compensate for the absence of a solid, clear script".

 In 2006, Vijayakanth and his brother-in-law L. K. Sudhish, the film's producers, were engaged in a legal battle to compensate distributors due to the film's losses.